Cathy Cassidy: Personal life

-Cassidy now lives on The Wirral, Merseyside with her husband, Liam.
-She has two children Calum and Caitlin.
-She has been a vegetarian for over 35 years and was a vegan for 8 years.
-Her lurcher, Kelpie, inspired the dog Legg-It in her first book.
-Cassidy was the agony aunt on teenage Shout magazine for 12 years and for many years taught art in local primary schools.
-She attended Liverpool Polytechnic, where she studied Illustration.
-She has drawn all of the illustrations and the front covers to all the Daizy Star books.
+For a number of years Cassidy lived near New Galloway in Scotland where she started writing her novels, but later returned to England.
+She currently lives on The Wirral, Merseyside, with her husband Liam.
+The couple have two children, Calum and Caitlin.
+Cassidy has been a vegetarian for over 35 years and was a vegan for eight.
+Her lurcher, Kelpie, inspired the dog Legg-It in her first book, Dizzy.